pkourouklidis/panoptes-wiki/Core-Concepts.md

 For _Base Algorithm Executions_, the user has to specify:
 - The _Algorithm_ to be executed.
-- Which features will to be used as input from the historic and the live dataset.
+- Which features/predictions/labels will be used as input from the historic and the live dataset.
+It is not necessary to include data from both sets.
+It is
 - A mapping from the potential results of the _Algorithm Execution_ to the _Action_ that should be triggered.
 - Values for the parameters of the _Algorithm_ if there are any.